Lone Twin

 2010 Performance Lecture for Samtalekøkken, with Molly Haslund

-2019 “Beastie” at Live Art for Børn 6 and Performance Recipies at Copenhagne Contemporary
+2019 “Beastie” at Live Art for Børn 6 and Performance Recipies at Copenhagen Contemporary

 Performance Lecture

-In November 2010, Gary Winters , one half of the Lone Twin duo, then in transition from performance art to theatre makers, came to Copenhagen to present their work at Samtalekøkken.
-With the support of Molly Haslund, who worked with Lone Twin as a performer in their Lone Twin Theatre, he talked about how they met as art students, and showed video and slides of some of their work.
-Molly played the Ukulele to add some atmosphere to some of the videos, making it a musical performance lecture, that can be seen in the video below.
+In November 2010, Gary Winters , one half of the Lone Twin performance duo, at the time in transition from performance art to theatre makers, came to Copenhagen to present their work at Samtalekøkken.
+With the support of Molly Haslund, who was a performer in Lone Twin Theatre, he talked about how he and his partner Gregg Whelan met as art students, their collaboration as artists, illustrated by videos and slides of their work.
+Molly played the Ukulele to add atmosphere to some of the videos, making it the musical performance lecture that can be seen in the video below.

 Beastie

 Lone Twin have since their foundation in 1997 frequently included participative experiences in their work.
-With Beastie, they offered a playful adventure for children between the ages of 5 and 11.
-The kids took control of the story, and their imagination shaped the artistic work.
+With Beastie, they offered a playful adventure for children between the ages of 5 and 11, which let the kids take control of the story.
 In a workshop, participants imitated animals and helped to assemble a large monster, with one of the performers inside.
 Together they gave him a name and invented his story.
-Finally, they went outside on adventures with the strange creature, exploring the surroundings of the respective performance venues in Aalborg and Copenhagen.
+Finally, they went outside on adventures with the strange creature, exploring the surroundings of the performance venues in Aalborg and Copenhagen.

 About the Artists